vyanamandra/docker.had321.hive312/README.md

     docker run -itd -p 10000:10000 --name vy.had321.hive312 vyanamandra:0.1-had321.hive312
 ```

-## You could now use beeline or a utility like DBeaver (https://dbeaver.io/) to connect to this instance.
+## You could now use client utility to connect to this instance.
+If I may suggest try DBeaver (https://dbeaver.io/) it is fun!

 ### Any changes or improvements, please email me @ prodev.py@gmail.com.
 I will be very happy to learn.